Pulse (1988 film)

-Pulse is a 1988 American science-fiction horror film written and directed by Paul Golding, drawing influence from previous works of science fiction and horror, and starring Cliff De Young, Roxanne Hart, Joseph Lawrence, Matthew Lawrence, and Charles Tyner.
+Pulse is a 1988 American science fiction horror film written and directed by Paul Golding and starring Cliff De Young, Roxanne Hart, and Joey Lawrence.
 The film's title refers to a highly aggressive and intelligent pulse of electricity that terrorizes the occupants of a suburban house in Los Angeles, California.
 The film was produced through Columbia Pictures and the Aspen Film Society and distributed by Columbia Pictures.
 The titular Pulse and its accompanying elements were designed by Cinema Research Corporation.

 Plot

 A highly aggressive, paranormal intelligence thriving within the electrical grid system of Los Angeles, California is moving from house to house.
 It terrorizes the occupants by taking control of the appliances, killing them or causing them to wreck the house in an effort to destroy it.
 Once this has been accomplished, it travels along the power lines to the next house, and the terror restarts.
 Having thus wrecked one household in a quiet, suburban neighborhood, the pulse finds itself in the home of a boy's divorced father whom he is visiting.
 It gradually takes control of everything, injuring the stepmother, and trapping father and son, who must fight their way out.